jacqueslethuaut/ann-vs-cnn/README.md

 model.compile(optimizer="adam", loss=loss_fn, metrics=["accuracy"])
 model.fit(x_train, y_train, epochs=5, batch_size=64)

+=> see the GPU usage on M2

+## Install Visual Keras

+This help to visualize the different layers of different Networks

+Installing Visual Keras is a little it touchy in the venv-metal

+After activating venv-metal, install graphviz

+conda install graphviz  (here 2.50.0 has been installed)

+then

+pip install pydot
+pip install pydotplus

+=> relaunch Visual Studio Code

+## TensorBoard

+TensorBoard is really an interesting interactive tool.
+There are a lot of possibilities inside to analyse NN and the different behaviors

+pip install tensorboard

+## Compare the 2 networks CNN and ANN

-** as expected CNN is far more accurate than ANN even with overfitting
+as expected CNN is far more accurate than ANN even with overfitting

+4 models have been tested : 2 ANN and 2 CNN

+=> the overall success rate is for CNN with more than 90% of success instead of 77% for ANN